DevaVicky/love-calculator/README.md

 # Love Calculator
 It is not a real calculator.
-It just gives a random number.
+It just gives a random number between 60 to 100.
 Better read Privacy Policy before using.
 ## Privacy Policy
 - Your data is not safe.
 - Any information entered by you in the form is sent to the owner when you click calculate.